TripleCrownDiamond/vyrale/project/work-with-us/design-system.md

 ### 1. Color Palette

-Our color palette is designed to be vibrant, accessible, and aligned with the vyrale brand identity.
-Refer to the [vyrale Brand Guide](brand-guide.md) for the full official palette.
+Our color palette is designed to be vibrant, accessible, and aligned with the ⚡vyrale brand identity.
+Refer to the [⚡vyrale Brand Guide](brand-guide.md) for the full official palette.

 **Core Colors:**